Skip to main content

 Editing Unix Job Details

-4. Select the lock icon.
-The button appears gray and locked (Master Job Definition Read-only Button) in Read-only mode and green and unlocked (Job Definition Admin Button) in Admin mode
+4. Select the lock button.
+The button appears gray and locked (Master Job Definition Read-only Button) in Read-only mode and green and unlocked (Job Definition Admin Button) in Admin mode.

 Available job actions: